 Are you looking for a large, eye-catching plant to fill your garden with some color as well as attract hummingbirds and butterflies?
-Then the firespike may be just the plant you are looking for.
+The firespike may be just the plant you are looking for.

 These showy shrubs boast glossy, long, dark green leaves that can each be up to eight inches long.
 Bursting from this foliage are purple stems with long, glossy red flowers.
 The shape of these flowers is unconventional, but the look is stunning.

-These shrubs are best planted in the spring as they beginning blooming in late summer well into the winter, as long as they are not killed off from frost.
+These shrubs are best planted in the spring, as they begin blooming in late summer well into the winter as long as they are not killed off from frost.
 If you live somewhere without the dangers of frost, this beautiful plant may just bloom all year round.

 |Botanical Name||Odontonema strictum|

 |Common Name||Crocodile fern|

 |Mature Size||2 to 5 feet tall and wide|